-We estimate the net proceeds from this offering will be approximately \$6.8 million, from the sale of our securities in this offering, based on an assumed offering price of \$1.57 per unit and assuming the sale of 4,777,070 units and no sale of any pre-funded units in this offering, after deducting estimated placement agent's fees and expenses and our estimated offering expenses.
+We estimate the net proceeds from this offering will be approximately \$5.3 million, from the sale of our securities in this offering, based on the offering price of \$1.10 per unit and assuming the sale of 5,454,546 units and no sale of any pre-funded units in this offering, after deducting estimated placement agent's fees and expenses and our estimated offering expenses.
 We do not intend to pay any proceeds of this offering to any of our affiliates.
 The public offering price per unit and pre-funded unit will be determined between us and the placement agent based on market conditions at the time of pricing, and may be at a discount to the current market price of our common stock.
 This estimate excludes the proceeds, if any, from the exercise of common warrants in this offering.
-If all of the common warrants sold in this offering were to be exercised in cash at an assumed exercise price of \$1.96 per share, we would receive additional net proceeds of approximately \$7.0 million.
+If all of the common warrants sold in this offering were to be exercised in cash at the exercise price of \$1.10 per share, we would receive additional net proceeds of approximately \$6.0 million.
 We cannot predict when or if these common warrants will be exercised.
-It is possible that these common warrants may expire and may never be exercised of this offering to us by approximately \$4.4/\$(4.4) million assuming the number of shares and warrants remains the same.
-An increase (decrease) of 1,000,000 in the assumed number of shares sold in this offering to us by approximately \$1.5/\$(1.5) million, assuming a combined public offering price of \$1.57 per share.
+It is possible that these common warrants may expire and may never be exercised.
 We intend to use the net proceeds of this offering to continue the clinical development of our product candidates and for working capital and other general corporate purposes.
 We cannot state with specificity the amount of funds raised which will be utilized for clinical development.
 The cost of completing an efficacy trial for our device is almost entirely a function of the number of patients and sites the FDA decides is necessary for our device.
 We do not expect to receive that guidance from the FDA for a number of months.
-Should the FDA decide to approve our device for cer
+Should the FDA decide to approve our device for certain highly virulent viruses for which clinical trials cannot be conducted, then we will not incur clinical trial costs related to those indications.